 Exam Board Experience

-I am comfortable teaching edexcel and AQA GCSE chemistry and biology (or combined sciences), and AQA biology.
-I have not used other exam boards however I am willing to try with them if required.
+I have experience teaching Edexcel and AQA GCSE chemistry and biology (or combined sciences), and AQA A-Level biology.
+I have the ability and resources to also teach to other exam boars specifications